ignite/cli/docs/run/index.md

 ## Start a Blockchain Node in Development

-Switch to a directory that contains a blockchain scaffolded with Starport and run the following command:
+Switch to the directory that contains a blockchain that was scaffolded with Starport.
+To start the blockchain node, run the following command:

 ```
 starport serve